Danielle Hunter: 2018

-2019 season
+2019

-In week 1 against the Atlanta Falcons, Hunter recorded his first sack of the season on Matt Ryan as the Vikings won 28–12.

-In week 2 against the Green Bay Packers, Hunter sacked Aaron Rodgers once in the 21–16 loss.

-In week 3 against the Oakland Raiders, Hunter sacked Derek Carr once in the 34–14 win.

-In week 5 against the New York Giants, Hunter sacked rookie quarterback Daniel Jones twice in the 28–10 win.

-In week 7 against the Detroit Lions, Hunter recorded 3 tackles and sacked Matthew Stafford once in the 42–30 win.

-In week 8 against the Washington Redskins, Hunter recorded a strip sack on Case Keenum that was recovered by teammate Shamar Stephen in the 19–9 win.

-In week 14 against the Lions, Hunter sacked rookie quarterback David Blough 3 times in the 20–7 win, earning him NFC Defensive Player of the Week.
+In Week 1 against the Atlanta Falcons, Hunter recorded his first sack of the season on Matt Ryan as the Vikings won 28–12.
+In Week 14 against the Lions, he sacked David Blough 3 times in the 20–7 win, earning him NFC Defensive Player of the Week.
 In the game, Hunter became the youngest player in NFL history to reach 50 sacks.

-In week 15 against the Los Angeles Chargers, Hunter sacked quarterback Philip Rivers once, forced a fumble on running back Melvin Gordon which was recovered by Harrison Smith, and recovered a fumble forced by Shamar Stephen on Gordon during the 39–10 win.

 Hunter finished the regular season with 70 tackles, 14.5 sacks, three forced fumbles, and one fumble recovery in 16 games started.

 On December 17, 2019, Hunter was nominated to play in his second straight Pro Bowl.

 In the NFC Wild Card game against the New Orleans Saints, Hunter recorded a strip sack on Drew Brees which was recovered by teammate Jalyn Holmes during the 26–20 overtime win.

-In the Divisional Round against the San Francisco 49ers, Hunter sacked Jimmy Garoppolo once during the 27–10 loss.
+In the divisional round against the San Francisco 49ers, Hunter sacked Jimmy Garoppolo once during the 27–10 loss.

-2020 season
+2020

 On September 9, 2020, Hunter was placed on injured reserve with a neck injury.
 He underwent season-ending surgery to clean up a herniated disc in his neck.

-2021 season
+2021

 Hunter started off the season in a torrid pace netting 6 sacks in the first 7 games when he suffered a season ending torn pectoral muscle placing him on injured reserve for the 2nd consecutive season.

+2023

+On July 30, 2023, Hunter signed a new one-year deal with the Vikings.

+In October, Hunter was named NFC Defensive Player of the Month for his strong performance.

+Houston Texans

+On March 14, 2024, Hunter signed a two-year, $49 million contract with the Houston Texans.
+He started all 17 games for Houston, posting 12.0 sacks and 46 combined tackles.

+On March 19, 2025, Hunter and the Texans agreed to a one-year, $35.6 million contract extension.
+In Week 10, Hunter recorded 3.5 sacks, seven tackles, four tackles for loss, and a forced fumble in a 36–29 win over the Jacksonville Jaguars, earning AFC Defensive Player of the Week.